bentoml/BentoML/docs/source/quickstart.rst

 The BentoService SavedBundle is pip-installable and can be directly distributed as a PyPI package if you plan to use the model in your python applications.
-You can install it as as a system-wide python package with `pip`:
+You can install it as as a system-wide python package with :code:`pip`:

 .. code-block:: bash